-Several ravines cut through the forest (see map in upper right of page) but only one has permanent water.
+Several ravines cut through the forest but only one has permanent water.
 The understory is comprised of saplings and a few shrubs.

 Wintering birds subsist on a diet of nuts and seeds provided by the trees as well as overwintering insects and their eggs.
 There is little fruit in the plot available.

 The forest area was likely cut during the Civil War (1860s) and continues to regrow.
 When the study plot was first set up in 1948 there were scattered Virginia pines but these have died out as hardwoods have taken over.

 Young beech trees, with their smooth white trunks, are quite visible in the photo and when they mature, will likely be the final stage of the forest's succession.

 Deer have become more common in the park since 2000 and their browsing on low vegetation has opened up the forest understory.